KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 4. Typo: Found `Magic Mirror` in file `MMM-Trains-Trafikverket.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `new Date()` in file `MMM-Trains-Trafikverket.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Recommendation: Found `new Date()` in file `node_helper.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-8. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TrainTimesRTT by tticehurst](https://github.com/tticehurst/MMM-TrainTimesRTT)